dmbarbour/glas/docs/GlasCLI.md

 # Glas Command Line Interface

 The [Glas Design](GlasDesign.md) document describes a Glas command-line interface (CLI) that is extensible with user-defined verbs, e.g. `glas foo a b c` is rewritten to `glas --run glas-cli-foo.run -- a b c`.
 Module 'glas-cli-foo' should compile to a record value of form `(run:Program, ...)`.
-This program is then evaluated in a procedural style, with access to filesystem and network effects.

-Input on the data stack is `cmd:["a", "b", "c"]`.
-The 'cmd' header supports potential extension of applications with new methods or modes.
-Final value on the data stack for the cmd method should be a bitstring of up to 32 bits, which will be cast to an exit code (a 32-bit int).
-Failure results in a -1 exit code.

-The biggest difference from conventional procedural code is the approach to concurrency.
-A concurrent program should be expressed as a transaction loop.
-See *Procedural Embedding of Transaction Machines* in [Glas Apps](GlasApps.md).
+This program must have 1--1 arity and will be evaluated as the body of an implicit transactional loop.
+Concretely, initial input on the data stack is `cmd:["a", "b", "c"]` with the list of parameters.
+The program terminates by returning a value of form `halt:ExitCode`.
+If the program outputs a non-halt value or fails, it is implicitly evaluated again with prior output as next input, representing state.
+Effects from failed evaluations are canceled.

+This design simplifies future development related to reactive systems, live coding, concurrency and distribution, orthogonal persistence, debug views, application composition and extension, and other useful system-level properties.
+See *Transaction Machine* in [Glas Apps](GlasApps.md).

+## Bootstrap

+Glas systems will also bootstrap the command line executable from the module system.
+Minimizing the effects API required for bootstrap can reduce overheads for writing the initial executable.
+For example, it is sufficient to write bytes to standard output, no need for a complete filesystem API.
+Proposed effects API used during bootstrap:

+* **write:Binary** - write a list of bytes to standard output.
+* **log:Message** - same as used by language modules.
+Usually writes to standard error.
+* **load:ModuleName** - same as used by language modules.
+Loads a value from module system, or fails.

+Assuming suitable module definitions, bootstrap can be represented in a few lines of bash:

+    # build
+    glas bootstrap linux-x64 > glas
+    chmod +x glas

+    # verify
+    ./glas bootstrap linux-x64 | cmp glas

+    # install
+    sudo mv glas /usr/bin/

+The initial glas executable might support more effects, but the bootstrap process shouldn't use them.

 ## Useful Verbs

-I have a few vague ideas for `glas verb` options that should possibly exist.
+I have a some thoughts for verbs that might be convenient to develop early on.

-* **print** - support for querying and printing values from the module system.
+* **print** - support for module system values and printing to standard output.
 Deterministic.
+* **arity** - report arity of a named Glas program.
-* **test** - support for automated testing with 'log' and 'fork' effects.
+* **test** - support for automated testing.
+Relies mostly on 'log' and 'fork' effects.
+* **repl** - support for a read-eval-print loop using a syntax of choice.
+* **type** - infer and report type of an indicated Glas program or value.
-* *language server* - support for the [Language Server Protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol).
+* *language server* - support the [Language Server Protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol).
 * **ide** - support for a web-based IDE.
 This might include the language server.
-* **repl** - support for a read-eval-print loop using a syntax of choice.
-Should also have available in IDE.
-* *notebook apps* - a graphical, incremental variation on REPLs, via web service.
+* *notebook apps* - a graphical, incremental variation on REPLs, via web services.
 Perhaps part of IDE.
-* **arity** - report arity of Glas programs.
-* **type** - report type of Glas programs.
-* **boot** - use a bootstrap implementation of the command line interface
-* **shell** - consider developing a shell?
-Might focus on Glas programs instead of arbitrary binaries, or perhaps interpretation of binaries.

-In some of these cases, like the repl or notebook apps, we might require that language modules provide some additional options for operating in a more interactive mode.
+Some verbs such as print, type, arity can use the same effects as bootstrap.
+However, others such as test, repl, or web-based would require an extended effects API with access to standard input, network, filesystem, non-determinism, etc..

-## Effects API
+## Proposed Extended Effects API

 ### General Effects

-Access to time (now or check), fork, and log APIs as described in [Glas Apps](GlasApps.md).
-Use of 'log' replaces access to stderr, at least by default.

-### Module System Access

-Many command-line verbs such as printers or REPLs will require lightweight access to the module system, preferably reusing the bootstrap and caching implicit to the command line executable.
-So I provide access via effects.

-* **m:load:ModuleId** - load a module.
-Equivalent behavior as for language modules.
-May fail.
-Cause for failure is implicitly logged.

-I might later add ops to browse the module system without reference to the filesystem, e.g. 'm:list' or similar.
-I'm reserving the 'm:' prefix as a namespace for this purpose.
-Access to the module system might be omitted in certain contexts, e.g. if compiling a CLI app to run separately from a `glas` executable.

-### Graphical User Interface - Indirect

-The Glas CLI currently does not provide effects for opening windows, drawing buttons, etc..
-A GUI can be supported indirectly via network, e.g. web applications or remote desktop.
-True GUI might eventually be supported when we're easily able to compile Glas apps into executables with GUI access, but is very low priority.
+See [Glas Apps](GlasApps.md) for discussion on some effects APIs that are suitable for transaction machine applications in general, such as 'fork' for concurrency and 'time' to model waits and sleeps.

 ### Environment Variables